 Quote from Pecan Pies and Dead Guys

-“August in Sugarland Tennessee, meant hot, humid days, beautiful pink and white bougainvillea in full bloom, and last but not least, a mischievous skink – one who liked to roam the great outdoors instead of staying inside at this time of year.
+“August in Sugarland Tennessee, meant hot, humid days, beautiful pink and white bougainvillaea in full bloom, and last but not least, a mischievous skunk – one who liked to roam the great outdoors instead of staying inside at this time of year.

 I could hardly keep her inside.
 My little girl was on the prowl for young skunks leaving the nest.
 In Lucy’s mind, those boys had no manners, and she liked to run them off whenever they wandered too close to her favourite hiding spot under the porch.”

 Overall Rating: 5/5 – Plot: 5/5 – Flow: 5/5 – Character Development: 5/5 – World Building: 5/5

 This post contains affiliate links you can use to purchase the book.
 If you buy the book using that link, I'll receive a small commission from the sale.My Rating:

 Title: Pecan Pies and Dead Guys by Angie Fox

 Published by Angie Fox, Self-Published on 18 September, 2018

 Genres: Cozy Paranormal Mystery

 Formats Available: Kindle with Narration, eBook, Audiobook, Paperback, CD - Audio/MP3

 Narrator: Tavia Gilbert